 Reviewing video games can be an arduous task – where both fact and opinion clash in trying to present how someone perceives a title.
 Like anything else available for critique, video games have a sea of fans and critics alike, who rarely agree on a universal opinion.

 Over the past 40 years, review scales have rightfully come under scrutiny for their lopsided values or free-wheeling social media abuse.
-IGN.com is notorious for their tilted review scale – where a 5 is listed as mediocre.
+IGN.com is notorious for its tilted review scale – where a 5 is listed as mediocre.
 A 5/10 can’t be mediocre – 5 is quite literally the average between 0 and 10.
 GameSpot.com shares the same crimes.

 Worse are public forums that can be abused for no reason other than spite.
 Hearing a game has been ‘review bombed’ for something it might not have even done are monthly occurrences in the modern social media-driven environment.

-When it comes to GameRaveTV and Game-Rave.com, I try my hardest to be as impartial and fair to every game I play.
-More importantly I try to play any biases against the subject matter to see if it changes my perspective.
-A perfect example is that I don’t really care for baseball games as I feel like they take too long.
+When it comes to GameRaveTV and Game-Rave.com, I try my hardest to be as impartial and fair in every game I play.
+More importantly, I try to play any biases against the subject matter to see if it changes my perspective.
+A perfect example is that I don’t care for baseball games as I feel like they take too long.
 After playing Bases Loaded 96 however, I found myself engaged in the manager aspects of the game – something I’d never appreciated before.

 The PlayStation library finds itself mostly removed from daily public life.
 Unless one is purchasing a digital copy of the game through a current system, any money exchanged is through the secondary markets.
-Developers and publishers are not affected by review scores for these games; web-sites are not dependent on them for ad revenue.
-This freedom from humanity’s need to survive allows for a more complete dive into a game’s true existential value and merits.
+Developers and publishers are not affected by review scores for these games; websites are not dependent on them for ad revenue.
+This freedom from humanity’s need to survive allows for a complete dive into a game’s true existential value and merits.

-Every game I review is given the exact same treatment and approach.
+Every game I review is given the same treatment and approach.
 They start at the ‘Average’ 5 / 10 and bounce up and down as I go through them.
 Does the game treat the player respectfully?
 Are unlockable items properly awarded?
 How does this look based on the hardware it’s on?
-These questions along with the usual suspects including graphics, audio, control and more are all factored into the final report.
+These questions along with the usual suspects including graphics, audio, control, and more are all factored into the final report.

 What’s also nice is that opinions can change over time for better or worse.
 Every so often a game will be re-reviewed to make sure I got it right the first time.
 And if I didn’t, I admit it and re-score the game, like I did with The Crow: City of Angels.

 So to help illustrate how scores work here I’ve provided my review scale and the criteria behind the score.
-There is obviously some leeway here and there but, otherwise this is how I roll.
+There is obviously some leeway here and there but, otherwise, this is how I roll.

 The Game-Rave Review Scale